 If you go into a listing presentation without all your bases covered, you shouldn't expect the best of results.
 Planning and preparation are part of any successful business venture or marketing presentation.

 As a real estate agent, you are responsible for your business success, so put together a presentation plan and package that puts all your services forward to the seller prospect in the best light.
-If you show up and they perceive you as prepared, professional and competent, you have a leg up on the competition.
-Learn about setting up an Android Office.
-It's getting far easier to make a great computer listing presentation.
+If you show up and they perceive you as prepared, professional, and competent, you have a leg up on the competition.